Applying for a Rental Property

 Your Guarantor will be referenced in the exact way as you are, via our referencing company Vouch.
-There will be a fee of £60 inclusive of VAT for this.

 Please note: Your guarantor will be joint and severally liable for the tenancy, which means they will be liable for the rent on the whole tenancy including any other occupants shares, as our Tenancy Agreements are all jointly liable agreements.

 You will require a Guarantor if: